-Damian Stamer: New Work
+Damian Stamer: Unseen

 Opening at Craven Allen Gallery September 7th

 Stamer was last seen at Craven Allen Gallery with Greg Lindquist in conjuction with his exhibition Altered Land at the North Carolina Museum of Art.
 His first Craven Allen show was Crosscut, juxtaposing his work alongside photographs from the Jim and Jane Finch collection.
-Recent museum exhibitions include Area 919 at Duke University’s Nasher Museum, The Things We Carry: Contemporary Art in the South at the Gibbes Museum in Charleston.
+Recent museum exhibitions include Area 919 at Duke University’s Nasher Museum, and The Things We Carry: Contemporary Art in the South at the Gibbes Museum in Charleston.
 In 2019, his work will be seen in exhibitions in the United Arab Emirates and Japan.

 I keep returning to the places of my past over and over again, even though I never quite know exactly what I’m looking for.
 There is a comfort in familiarity, a sense of guardianship of childhood haunts.
 But darker stories also soak this soil, and my ruins are pregnant with secrets.
 Time passes slowly as things fall apart.
 Painting is the only way I know how to describe such a place, which exists more in my mind than here on earth.